SagarMhatre/template_llm_angular/README.md

 # AngularLlm

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.9 and is intended to run entirely inside Docker so that no global Angular CLI or Node installation is required locally.
+A lightweight Express server (powered by `volcano-sdk`) runs alongside the Angular dev server to proxy OpenAI calls securely from the browser.

 ## Docker-first workflow